j201/sashimi/spec.md

 Sashimi code can either be executed on its own or within a module.
 A module is a section of code started with a module statement and terminated by another module statement or the end of the code file.
 When a module is started, all bindings are cleared except those in the core library.
 The export value of a module, as specified by a module export statements or by exported definitions, is saved for the duration of the execution of the program importing the module.
 A module can be imported by an import expression.
 A module must not be executed more than once during the execution of a program and it must not be executed unless imported or specified as the program entry point.
 It is recommended that modules be split up into separate files and then compiled together.
 How these files are specified is implementation-dependent.
 If modules have circular dependencies, an error is thrown.

 ##Core Functions

+TODO: These should instead be in a core module.

 The following functions are defined by default.
 A collection is a value that is a map, bag, set, or list (regardless of its tag).
 The following syntax is used: